 How important is “Design” in your business?

-But I’m not talking about the design of your product, or the look of your website.
-I’m talking about the design of your actual business, not what it makes.
+But I’m not (just) talking about the design of your product, or the look of your website.
+I’m talking about the design of your actual business.
+Not what it makes.

-Design is in the multitude of business processes that we create.
-It’s the conversations that we have with our colleagues, suppliers, partners and customers.
+Design is in the multitude of business processes we create.
+It’s the conversations we have with our colleagues, suppliers, partners and customers.
 Good design invokes a positive and emotional response.
-Perhaps it’s how the switchgear ‘feels’ in a BMW automobile, or how the airline upgraded you to Business Class when they overbooked the flight.
+Perhaps it’s how the switchgear ‘feels’ in a BMW automobile, or how the airline upgraded you to Business Class when they screwed-up and overbooked the flight.